Checklist for insurance changes when you move

 Designating life insurance beneficiaries is not a set-it-and-forget-it event.
 You should review beneficiaries every few years and after major life changes to make sure the choices reflect your wishes.
 When reviewing their clients’ policies, financial advisers say they often find ex-spouses mistakenly listed as beneficiaries because the policy owners forgot to update after divorce or remarriage.

-This is also a good time to review your circumstances and whether you need more or less coverage.
-Talk to a trusted financial adviser to review your needs.
+This is also a good time to review your circumstances and whether you need more or less coverage by using our Life Insurance Advisor tool.